 Amy grew up in Indiana and married Chris in 2003, joining the farm life.
 Soon after, they started selling their produce at a local farmer’s market and have slowly expanded ever since.
 This expansion included the births of their three children, Asa, Ruth Anne, and Elsa, who are a big part of the farm operation and can be seen helping out on the farm and at the farmer’s market booth every week.
 Amy has a B.S. in Anthropology/Archeology from Purdue University.
-In addition to working on the farm and being the main marketer, she currently teaches fifth grade at Bluegrass Christian Academy, bringing her passion for the outdoors into the classroom.
+In addition to working on the farm and being the main marketer, she currently home schools the children.

 Chris and Amy spent four years living in Asia working in agriculture, and from this experience comes the name of their farm, drawn from the Pearl Buck novel “The Good Earth.”